 Management of the Portfolio should be delegated to a number of active or passive investment managers.
-The mandates to external managers should fulfil the asset allocation policy and the benchmarks.
+The mandates to external managers should fulfil the asset allocation policy and the financial and investment objectives.

 VI.
 DELEGATION OF RESPONSIBILITIES

 A. Governing Body: